dsrathore1/Resume-Generator/README.md

 ## If you like the work please star the repository and follow me for awesome upcoming project on GitHub

 # Thank You!!!! :slightly_smiling_face:

+NOTE :- Photo upload is mandatory and all the details shown in gif Resume Template all are fake